sfu-discourse-lab/TACT/doc/results.md

 Topic 4 is clearly about Canadian politics at the national level, with the words "government", "NDP", "Liberals", "Harper" and "party".
 Topic 10 is about "people", "public" and "system[s]", suggesting local news, further emphasized by the appearance of "Vancouver".

-When predictions were made on the three comment corpora with the LDA model, strikingly similar patterns emerged.
+When predictions were made on the three comment corpora with the LDA model, similar patterns emerged.
 The top three topics are the same for both articles and comments and they remain the top three by a big margin.
 The graph below shows the results for all comments combined, but even when split up by corpus, the results are not far from each other.

 ![](https://raw.githubusercontent.com/sfu-discourse-lab/TACT/master/img/topics/All_comments.png "Topics discussed in the comments")

-These graphs lead us to our first conclusion which is that the proportions of the topics discussed in comments seem to correlate directly with those of articles.
+These graphs lead us to __our first conclusion which is that the proportions of the topics discussed in comments seem to correlate directly with those of articles.__
 This suggests that what people talk about is associated with the articles that they read, as opposed to being disproportionately about other topics.

 We cannot conclude from these graphs that people comment more about politics than any other topic, however.